chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ### NOTE: this program is not responsible for any damage or machine that does not boot anymore.

-## SIP enable for the demonstration.
-Working also SIP disable
 - See my new video on macOS Big Sur
 ## Follow every steps in the Video ⬇︎
 [![Modular Image Creation](https://i87.servimg.com/u/f87/17/99/48/98/68747410.png)](https://youtu.be/AmKPjiEpEdU)